 I’d like to set up a public drop off location – what do I need to do?

-Once you have signed up to TerraCycle, or if you are already collecting with TerraCycle but not signed up as a Public Drop off Location, please fill in the public drop off location form so we can add the new location to our map.
+Once you have signed up to TerraCycle, or if you are already collecting with TerraCycle but not signed up as a Public Drop off Location, please fill in the public drop-off location application form that can be found on each of the recycling programme pages (you can find the list of programmes here).
 For a short, step by step guide to create a TerraCycle account and register as public drop off location, please take a look at our previous post on how to become a public drop off location.
 We also have a guide on how to become a top collector, please click here for part one and here for part two.

 Remember, if you use a public drop off location please;

 - Drop your waste at the location during the hours listed; please don’t leave waste at the premises if you can’t locate the collection bin.